mfeproject/legacy-gwmfe/README.md

 `SISC26955.ps` and `SISC26956.ps` are pre-prints of those papers.

-The visualization tools in the `gtools` subdirectory of the code archives (written in C) have suffered bit rot, and no longer compiler on contemporary platforms.
-Use the updated versions from `gwmfe1ds-gtools.tgz` and `gwmfe2ds-gtools.tgz` archive files.
+The visualization tools in the `gtools` subdirectory of the code archives (written in C) have suffered bit rot, and no longer compile on contemporary platforms.
+Use the updated versions from the `gwmfe1ds-gtools.tgz` and `gwmfe2ds-gtools.tgz` archive files.

 [1] N. N. Carlson and K. Miller, "Design and Application of a Gradient-Weighted